-EASA has now more than 25 years of experience in coordinating advertising self-regulation projects across Europe and beyond.
-It combines this knowledge and combines it with the day-to-day experience of Self-Regulatory Organisations (SROs) from around the world, some of which have been in operation for over half a century.
+EASA has now more than 28 years of experience in coordinating advertising self-regulation projects across Europe and beyond.
+It combines this knowledge with the day-to-day experience of Self-Regulatory Organisations (SROs) from Europe, some of which have been in operation for over half a century.

-In Europe, EASA has been working together with several SRO member colleagues from countries with established self-regulatory systems offering hands-on support to local European markets, for instance, with the help of the Central Eastern European Council, to establish and develop their new advertising self-regulatory systems.
+In Europe, EASA has been working together with several SRO member colleagues from countries with established self-regulatory systems offering hands-on support to local European markets, for instance, with the help of the SR development / Central Eastern European Council, to establish and develop their new advertising self-regulatory systems.

 Beyond Europe, noticing the growing need for global discussions EASA decided to set up the International Council on Advertising Self-Regulation, which first met in May 2008.
 As advertising self-regulation continues to advance around the world and has today gained recognition from Asia-Pacific Economic Cooperation (APEC) who endorsed the Action Agenda on Advertising Standards and Practice Development, EASA continues providing support in the development of advertising self-regulation at the global level.
 It does so, for instance, through tools such as the International Guide to Developing a Self-Regulatory Organisation it has drafted and which has been recently updated by ICAS.